afsara-ben/aben.github.io/index.md

 Hello!
 My name is Afsara Benazir.
 I am currently a second-year PhD student in the Department of Computer Science at the [University of Virginia](https://www.virginia.edu/), advised by Prof. [Felix Xiaozhu Lin](https://fxlin.github.io/).
 Prior to this, I received my B.S. in Computer Science from [BUET](https://www.buet.ac.bd/web/#/) (Bangladesh University of Engineering and Technology) in 2021.

-For more information, please check my CV.
+For more information, please check my [CV][https://drive.google.com/file/d/1bzx6RR0E4NC9gQ4YAzODydJnvjALcVKD/view?usp=sharing].

 ## Research Interests